 2.3.1.
 The Old Law and e-Evidence Admissibility

 Under the previous law, the absence of clear regulations and standards for the presentation and adjudication of e-evidence significantly hampered the judicial process.
 This gap became particularly evident when judges confronted e-evidence without established guidelines or consistent precedents.
 The problem was starkly illustrated in the Wisni Yetti case, where the court accepted evidence obtained through illegal access by a witness.
-The case generated divergent outcomes at different judicial levels, revealing the inconsistent treatment of e-evidence within the system.
+We argue that the case generated divergent outcomes at different judicial levels, revealing the inconsistent treatment of e-evidence within the system.
 When the case was reopened for reconsideration (Peninjauan Kembali) in 2018, an eyewitness admitted that the evidence relied upon had been produced through unlawful access to Yetti’s social media account, from which screenshots and copies had been made.
-Despite this admission, the the District Court continued to treat the evidence as admissible.
+Despite this admission, the Pengadilan Negeri (District Court) continued to treat the evidence as admissible.

 During the Peninjauan Kembali process, the importance of validating the printouts against their original digital versions was repeatedly emphasised.
 Nonetheless, the court did not require the public prosecutor to produce these original digital files for verification, reflecting a persistent preference for “conventional” forms of evidence over electronic counterparts.
 Even if the court’s approach arguably satisfied a minimal evidentiary threshold, it raised serious concerns about the thoroughness of fact-finding, particularly in relation to establishing actus reus and mens rea.
 The lack of rigorous validation and verification of e-evidence in this and other cases highlighted the systemic weaknesses of the earlier framework.